SanVic009/DataWash/README.md

-# Data Cleaning Pro 📊
+# Data Wash

-A professional data cleaning and analysis tool with Python Flask backend and React frontend.
+Data Wash - A professional data cleaning and analysis tool with Python Flask backend and React frontend.

 ## Features